kietnguyen335445/jenkin/README.md

-# ☕ Jenkins Pipeline for basic Java Application with Maven, SonarQube, Argo CD and Kubernetes
+# ☕ Jenkins Pipeline for a simple Java Application with Maven, SonarQube, Argo CD and Kubernetes

 This project demonstrates a complete CI/CD pipeline for a Java-based application using:
 - **Jenkins** for automation